C-Makridis/check_AFM/README.md

 creates the file `results.txt` which includes only the invalid data passed to the program.

 ##GUI
-Just double click....
-I think it's quite self-explanatory You could also launch from console without any arguments.
+Just double click to launch (you could also launch from console without any arguments).

-At this point the GUI lacks of the various options the script has at console.
+You can either type a single AFM to check, or select a text file with data you want to check (one per line) and where your results should be saved.
+You can limit the results to either valid or invalid ones if it suites you.

 #TODO:
 More like a list of thinks that come to my mind that could be done, not that will be done necessarily.
-* alter the GUI to accept a list of values, accept files of data, export to files etc.
+* yeah.... the GUI is quite ugly, I know...
+* multilingual support for GUI...
 * maybe give an option to pass valid AFM's to web services like http://ec.europa.eu/taxation_customs/vies/vatRequest.html
-* test in other platforms (Windows / MacOS)
+* test in other platforms (Windows / MacOS), even though it should work as is. (please if you happen to do so, give me some feedback)
-* add support for other countries (longshot but I thought I should mention it)